Post-Quantum Multi-Party Computation: Introduction

 By ``mildly'' super-polynomial quantum hardness of LWE, we mean to assume that there exists a constant $c \in \mathbb{N}$, such that for large enough security parameter $\secp \in \mathbb{N}$, no quantum polynomial time algorithm can distinguish LWE samples from uniform with advantage better than $\negl(\secp^{\mathsf{ilog}(c,\secp)})$, where $\mathsf{ilog}(c,\secp)$ denotes the $c$-times iterated logarithm ${\log \log \cdots_{{c}~\mathrm{times}}}(\secp)$.
 We note that this is weaker than assuming the quasi-polynomial quantum hardness of LWE, i.e. the assumption that quantum polynomial-time adversaries cannot distinguish LWE samples from uniform with advantage better than $2^{-{(\log \secp)}^c}$ for some constant $c > 1$.

-A central technical ingredient of our work is an additive function sharing (AFS) spooky encryption scheme~\cite{C:DHRW16} for relations computable by quantum circuits.
+A key technical ingredient in our work is an additive function sharing (AFS) spooky encryption scheme \cite{C:DHRW16} for relations computable by quantum circuits.
 An AFS-spooky encryption scheme has a publicly-computable algorithm that, on input a set of ciphertexts $\enc(\pk_1, m_1),\allowbreak \dots,\allowbreak \enc(\pk_n, m_n)$ encrypted under \emph{independently sampled} public keys and a (possibly quantum) circuit $C$, computes a new set of ciphertexts

 In Section \ref{sec:spooky} we show how to construct AFS-spooky encryption for relations computable by quantum circuits, under an LWE-based circular security assumption.
 We refer the reader to~\cref{subsec:keyswitch} for the exact circular security assumption we need, which is similar to the one used in~\cite{FOCS:Mahadev18b}.
 As a corollary, this immediately yields the first multi-key fully-homomorphic encryption~\cite{STOC:LopTroVai12} for quantum circuits with classical key generation and classical encryption of classical messages.